The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 Does the Common Standard include courses on how to work with families or the community?

-Answer: Yes.
-As long as it is clear that the content is relevant to working with children under the age of five years, those courses would be included.
+Yes.
+As long as the course is specific to teaching strategies working with children under the age of five years in early

 |